You may have heard the phrase “Executive Presence.”

-As Sylvia Ann Hewlett notes in Executive Presence: The Missing Link Between Merit and Success, it is not enough to have top-level capabilities.
+Sylvia Ann Hewlett notes in Executive Presence: The Missing Link Between Merit and Success that it is not enough to have top-level capabilities.
 In order to succeed, you must behave, speak, and carry yourself in a way that lets other people know you have them.

 You must, in other words, look and act like your industry’s and company’s idea of what a top executive looks and acts like.

 I recently coached a dozen executives for a series of videos their multinational firm was creating.

-The women among them were more than impressive.
-They were bright, vital, attractive, and extremely accomplished.
-However, two of them (both were from the South) shared a vocal “tic” — their voices spiked very high and got squeaky at the beginning of sentences.
-(In the northeast, you typically hear this spike at the end of sentences, turning women’s statements into questions?)
+The women among them were very impressive; they were smart, vital, and extremely accomplished.
+However, two of them (both from the South) shared a vocal “tic” — their voices spiked very high and got squeaky at the beginning of sentences.
+(In the Northeast, you typically hear this spike at the end of sentences, turning women’s statements into questions?)

 Hewlett and others have sensitized me to the fact that women can be passed over for promotion because of small behaviors like this that don’t sound “leaderly” to their male colleagues.